otacke/h5p-todo/README.md

 ### H5P OnSite
 In order so support blended learning scenarios that use xAPI statements, an on-site tool might be useful.
 It it's simplest version it could just trigger an xAPI statement for "attended" when someone (within a particular group/range) clicks a button.
 A more sophisticated version could also offer some audience response system features.

-### Twitter library
-Add support for OAuth and tracking hashtag

 ### Support Cornell Notes
 Implement support for Cornell Notes, https://m.wikihow.com/Take-Cornell-Notes